jantwisted/oramx/README.md

 * configure oramx.conf file ( more config details available
 in the file itself )
-* give execute permissions to oramx.pl
+* give execute permissions to oramx
-* ./oramx.pl
+* ./oramx